apiato/documentation/docs/optional-components/events.md

 Your custom `EventServiceProvider` needs to be registered in the containers `MainServiceProvider` as well.

 ## Broadcasting {#broadcasting}
-To define Broadcasting route go to `app/Ship/Boardcasts/Routes.php`.
+To define Broadcasting channels go to `app/Ship/Boardcasts/channels.php`.

 :::info Further reading
 More info at [Laravel Docs](https://laravel.com/docs/events).